berrydev-ai/gqai/README.md

 MIT — fork it, build on it, model all the things.

 ## 👋 Author
-Made with ☕️ + ❤️ by Stephen Spalding
+Made with ❤️ and 🤖vibes by Stephen Spalding